Plaque: Roper's Garden

 The worshipful the mayor councillor Lady Heath laid this stone on 11th March 1964 to commemorate the construction of Roper’s Garden on the site of buildings destroyed by parachute mine on 17th April 1941.
 The site of this garden formed part of the marriage gift of Thomas More to William and Margaret Roper in 1521, Architects Bridgwater Shepheard & Epstein, Contractors Marshall-Andrew & Co.

 We originally transcribed the year of the attack as "1944" but we now believe it should read "1941".
 Another visit is required to check, this but it's possible the inscription originally ended with a "4" which was later corrected to a "1".

 Parachute mines were used in the early 40s; the end of the war was characterised by the use of V-1s and V-2s.
 Parachute mines are recorded as having fallen on other London sites on 16 and 17 April 1941.
-The next door Chelsea Old Church is recorded as having been attacked on 16 April 1941 but that raid began on the 16th and continued into the morning of the 17th so it seems likely this Roper's Garden site was destroyed in the same raid, possibly by the same bomb.
+A plaque in the porch records the next door Chelsea Old Church as having been attacked on 16 April 1941 but that raid began on the 16th and continued into the morning of the 17th so it seems likely this Roper's Garden site was destroyed in the same raid, possibly by the same bomb.

 Site: Roper's Garden (1 memorial)

 SW3, Cheyne Walk, Corner of Old Church Street

 Thanks to Jamie Davis for reminding us about this one.